defeated/social_tags/app/README.md

-# README
+# SocialTags App

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies
+Tools to parse metadata for a url and extract social tags like open graph & twitter tags.

+## Dependencies

-* Configuration
+  * 🚄 Rails 7

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+  * ✈️ Propshaft
+  * ⚙️ jsbundling / esbuild
+  * 🎨 cssbundling / postcss
+  * 💾 SQLite3 (in ✨ Production ✨)